The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Vendor shortlisting

-1 weekCut to 3–4 finalists based on must-have requirements, published pricing, and API documentation quality.
-Don’t waste time demoing 8 vendors.
+1 weekCut to three or four finalists based on must-have requirements, published pricing, and API documentation quality.
+Don’t waste time demoing eight vendors.

 Common mistake: Evaluating too many vendors because “what if we miss the perfect one.”
-More than 4 demos creates decision fatigue and extends the timeline by 3–4 weeks.
+More than four demos creates decision fatigue and tends to extend the timeline by several weeks.

 Structured demos with your data

-2 weeksRun each vendor through the same 5–7 scenarios using your actual deal stages, contact records, and integration requirements.
+2 weeksRun each vendor through the same five to seven scenarios using your actual deal stages, contact records, and integration requirements.
 Not their canned demo.

 Common mistake: Letting vendors run their standard pitch instead of your scenarios.
 You’ll be impressed by features you don’t need and miss gaps in features you do.